afanasyevp/cryoem_tools/README.md

 # Tools for cryo-EM data processing

+### archive.sh
+Archives a folder and splits it into a set of files of given size.
+Saves the full content of the folder into a new file using the tool "tree".

 ### coarsen.py
 Allows binning all the movie-aligned micrographs in a given folder (including subfolders).
 Useful for manual data screening.